top of page

 Austin Institute, 3206 Fairfax Walk, Austin, TX 78705, USA

-Join us for an intimate gathering with filmmaker Laura Dunn to have a thoughtful conversation about feminism, identity, and motherhood.
-You do not want to miss!
+Join us for an intimate gathering with a filmmaker as she shares a short documentary and invites young women into a thoughtful conversation about feminism, identity, and motherhood.
+She wants to hear from you!

 Share